Junior-iOS/MercadoBitcoin/README.md

 # Mercado Bitcoin

-    Mercado Bitcoin is a simple app that get the most out of cryptocurrency markets, so you can make informative decisions on buying or selling of them.
+    Mercado Bitcoin is a simple app that get the most out of cryptocurrency markets, so you can make informative decisions on buying or selling them.

 <p align="left">
     <img src="https://media.giphy.com/media/0A9oKqQhwYszfgOKaZ/giphy.gif" width="300" max-width="40%" alt="Mercado Bitcoin"/>